yashsinha1611/sfdocs_Build_AI/docs/Alerts_notifications/Notifications/Map_Notification_Alerts/map_projects_to_channels.md

    c.
 Click the **`Save`** (**3**) button

-   **You have successfully linked a notification channel to your project.**
-    [Click here](/docs/Alerts_notifications/Notifications/Map_Notification_Alerts/alert_mapping) to map the alerts from an application.
+   You have successfully linked a notification channel to your project.
+The next step is to map the alerts from an application [Click here](/docs/Alerts_notifications/Notifications/Map_Notification_Alerts/alert_mapping).